Saivishal27/OS_Simulator/README.md

 # OS_Simulator

-OS Simulator designed for all the scheduling algorithms!!
+Simulator designed for all the scheduling algorithms!!